ArkEcosystem/core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation _(if appropriate)_

-## Other information:
+## Other information

 <!--
-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc.
 -->